-The following financial liabilities are classified as measured at amortized cost - trade and other payables and due to related parties.
+The following financial liabilities are classified as measured at amortized cost - trade and other payables, due to related parties and notes payable.

 The classification of financial assets is based on how an entity manages its financial instruments and the contractual cash flow characteristics of the financial asset.